Emmy Nordstrom Higdon

 Bio

-emmy (they/them) holds a PhD in justice-oriented social work with a focus on critical animal studies from McMaster University, with peer-reviewed publications in public health and psychology.
-In 2019, they made a lateral career move into publishing after four years as a bookseller at a local independent bookstore.
+emmy (they/them) holds a PhD in justice-oriented social work with a focus on critical animal studies from McMaster University, with 11 peer-reviewed publications in public health and psychology.
+In 2019, they made a lateral career move into trade publishing after four years as a bookseller at a local independent bookstore.